IanMackenzie0909/CVRP/experiments report.md

 | 9 | 847.27 | OX+insert | Exp 4 | 15.44% | 5 |
 | 10 | 849.20 | OX+swap | Exp 4 | 15.71% | 5 |

 **Observation:** All top 10 solutions use 5 routes.
-OX+inversion appears 4 times in top 10.
+OX+inversion appears 4 times in the top 10.

 ---